 Canada's Minister of Small Business and Export Promotion

-1. What is BDC doing to support the sector?
+1. What is BDC doing to support oil and gas-impacted clients?

 2. What can the financing be used for?

 Financing can be used to help your company expand into new markets, increase operational and environmental efficiency, or purchase new technology and equipment.

 BDC is offering repayable commercial loans to help small O&G companies with higher risk but viable business strategies navigate through the market turbulence.